BSW Admissions Process

 |Fall 2023 Admission||January 17, 2023||March 23, 2023|

 Please note: Students are required to participate in an interview as part of the Phase II Application process.

-Information sessions for the Spring 2023 application process:
+Information sessions for the Fall 2023 application process:

 If you have questions about the BSW Program at Texas State, after reviewing the information on the School of Social Work website, please join us for an Information Session.